camerondurham/camerondurham.github.io/content/about/intro.md

 +++
 title = "Intro"
-description = "I'm an SDE at Amazon working on catalog indexing for Amazon's third-party seller listing platform.
-I like distributed systems, virtualization, and contributing to open-source projects I use." weight = 1
+description = "I'm an SDE II at Amazon working on catalog indexing for Amazon's third-party seller listing platform.
+I work daily with distributed systems and streaming data processing.
+I enjoy making time to contribute to open-source projects I use (e.g. OpenSearch, Earthly)." weight = 1
 +++

-I'm an SDE at Amazon working on catalog indexing for Amazon's third-party seller listing platform.
-I like distributed systems, virtualization, and contributing to [open-source projects](https://github.com/camerondurham) I use.
+I'm an SDE II at Amazon working on catalog indexing for Amazon's third-party seller listing platform.
+I work daily with distributed systems and streaming data processing.
+I enjoy making time to contribute to the [open-source projects](https://github.com/camerondurham/open-source-contributions) I use.

 ----